On convergence structures in graphs: Connectedness and Compactness: Characterizations and Consequences

-We already know that convergence in a graph is not always topological, but let us recall that there is an associated topological modification.
-In the following results, we study the structure of open and closed sets in this topology, which will allow us to relate the connectedness of the graph with connectedness as a convergence space.
+Although convergence in a graph is not always topological, it admits an associated topological modification.
+In the following results, we study the structure of the open and closed sets in this topology, which will allow us to relate the connectedness of the graph with connectedness in the associated convergence space.